flowmatters/openwater/doc/README.md

 Software requirements are described [here](environment.md)

+In addition to working through Python, it is possible to access some of the features of Openwater using standalone, [command line programs](programs.md).

 ## Openwater concepts

 Openwater allows users to construct models of a particular system (eg a model of a particular river catchment), comprising a _graph_ of component models, each typically representing some process, occurring at some location, within the overall system.
 For example, a component model might represent the _rainfall runoff process_, within a single subcatchment of a broader catchment.
 The graph provides the overall structure, linking outputs of individual component models to inputs of other component models.